 Visit a Free Museum

-If you miss ArtWeek, or just can't get enough art onto your life, you are going to love Boston.
+If you miss ArtWeek, or just can't get enough art into your life, you are going to love Boston.

 There are several great museums in Boston that offer free admission.

 Find out which museums you can see without paying a dime from our full post covering free museums in Boston.

 Take a Free Tour of the New Massachusetts State House